 Here are 7 ways how you can convert your Facebook/ Instagram followers into newsletter subscribers:

-- Offer a downloadable ‘freebie’ those who follow you on your Facebook page and to the members of the group some valuable materials to download from the landing page after subscribing to your newsletter.
+- Offer a downloadable ‘freebie’ to those who follow you on your Facebook page and to the members of the group some valuable materials to download from the landing page after subscribing to your newsletter.

-- Organise a webinar/ Go Live – and collect newsletters from the participants of the webinar via a landing page (with a subscription to the newsletter – however, this must be clearly stated for the subscription to be in line with the GDPR)
+- Organize a webinar/ Go Live – and collect newsletters from the participants of the webinar via a landing page (with a subscription to the newsletter – however, this must be clearly stated for the subscription to be in line with the GDPR)

 - After the webinar, give the participants an opportunity to download notes from the webinar / or the webinar video – from your landing page – also provided that they subscribe to your newsletter;

 - Offer your followers a free email course

 - Start a closed group on FB and ask for an e-mail as a condition for joining the group in question.
 (A bit radical, but on the other hand you’d be better off with just a handful of really determined people in the group, than a whole bunch of spammers and ‘dead souls’.